Madonna and contemporary arts: Artistic depictions

-Selected gallery

 Art exhibitions and museums depictions

-French academic Georges-Claude Guilbert noticed that her likeness has been exhibited in museums.
+Her likeness has been exhibited in museums, and other exhibitions.
 In honor of Madonna, Johnnie Walker organized the art exposition Arte urbana – Projeto Keep Walking Brazil in 2012.
 It featured works by 30 different graffiti artists.
-The same year, a Colombian art exhibition was presented at EAFIT University curated by María Patricia García Mejía, under the title Como una oración (in English: Like a Prayer), to show the Madonnas of pop artist Javier Restrepo, and demonstrating how "Madonna's universality touched" the plastic arts.
+The same year, a Colombian art exhibition was presented at EAFIT University's arts centre, under the title Como una oración (in English: Like a Prayer), to show the Madonnas of pop artist Javier Restrepo, and demonstrating how "Madonna's universality" touched the plastic arts.

-In 2013, the Guayaquil Municipal Museum hosted a multidisciplinary exhibition, titled Madonna: Ícono cultural-arte, moda y filatelia that explored Madonna's impact and references in arts, fashion, philately and numismatics.
-In 2017, Lea & Flò Palace hosted the Italian contemporary art exhibition Thank you Madonna – I miei sogni in technicolors, curated by Michalangelo Prencipe.
+In 2013, the Guayaquil Municipal Museum hosted a multidisciplinary exhibition, titled Madonna: Ícono cultural-arte, moda y filatelia exploring her impact and references in art, fashion, philately and numismatics.
+In 2017, Lea & Flò Palace hosted the Italian contemporary art exhibition Thank you Madonna – I miei sogni in technicolors.
+In 2023-2024, the Canberra Museum and Gallery hosted the Madonna 40: A Celebration, a career retrospective, including screening of film Desperately Seeking Susan.

-Madonna has been part of the theme of different exhibitions.
+Madonna was included in other different thematic exhibitions.
 She had a special segment in Alberto Gironella's retrospective of 2004, Alberto Gironella.
-Barón de Betenebros, and in his 1994 display, Más que pop, Madonna es la única surrealista.
-M- de Marilyn à Madonna was on display in Brazil in 2014, to commemorate Marilyn Monroe's death and Madonna's birthday, both of which occurred in the month of August.
+Barón de Betenebros (Palace of Fine Arts), and in his 1994 display, Más que pop, Madonna es la única surrealista.
+In 2014, M- de Marilyn à Madonna was on display in Brazil to commemorate Marilyn Monroe's death and Madonna's birthday, both of which occurred in the month of August.
 It featured 46 artworks of different artists.
 Madonna was part of the exhibition De Madonna a Madonna (in English: From Madonna to Madonna) installed in countries such as Chile (Centro Cultural Matucana 100), Spain (MUSAC) and Argentina (Juan B. Castagnino Fine Arts Museum) to approach the role of women throughout history.

 Sculptures

-Around 1988, in the town of Pacentro, Italy (the city of her paternal grandparents) some residents proposed putting up a 13-foot statue of a bustier-wearing Madonna, hoping as much to attract tourists as to bestow honorary citizenship on its "most famous descendent", but the proposal was vetoed by the mayor and others.
-The Italian sculptor Walter Pugni, who planned to erect the bronze statue, showed a 2-foot clay model to the press and justified her as "a symbol for our children and represents a better world for them in the year 2000".
-Brazilian plastic artist, Nico Rocha created in 1993, a 2.3-foot statue of Madonna to commemorate her 10-year career and her first visit to Brazil.
+Around 1988, in the town of Pacentro, Italy (the city of her paternal grandparents) some residents proposed putting up a 13-foot statue of a bustier-wearing Madonna, hoping as much to attract tourists as to bestow honorary citizenship on its "most famous descendant", but the proposal was vetoed by the mayor and others.
+The Italian sculptor Walter Pugni, who planned to erect the bronze statue, showed a 2-foot clay model to the media.
+In 1993, Brazilian plastic artist Nico Rocha, created a 2.3-foot statue of her to commemorate her 10-year career and her first visit to Brazil.

-Several Madame Tussauds around the world and in the United States have wax effigies of Madonna.
-By 1999, the Estonian outlet Sõnumileht ranked one of them third on their best-of list of Tussauds' wax sculpture.
-Madame Tussauds Sydney, launched simultaneously three different Madonna's wax statues, making the first time they revealed that amount of one female performer in their history according to themselves.
-She is also depicted France's Musée Grévin, among other places.
+She is represented through various wax sculptures internationally, including France's Musée Grévin.
+Several wax figures of Madonna are found at Madame Tussauds in the U.S. and around the world.
+In 1999, Estonian outlet Sõnumileht ranked a Madonna's wax figure at number third, on their best-of list of Tussauds' wax sculptures.
+In the mid-2010s, Madame Tussauds Sydney launched simultaneously three different Madonna's wax statues, making the first time they revealed that amount of one female performer in their history according to themselves.